nmenant/ci-cd-env-setup/README.md

 Ubuntu/CentOs specific requirements:

-* The user must be allowed to do sudo commands without password                            (<https://www.digitalocean.com/community/tutorials/how-to-edit-the-sudoers-file-on-ubuntu-and-centos>)
+* The user must be allowed to do sudo commands without password (use *sudo visudo* and add a line like *USERNAME ALL=(ALL)       NOPASSWD: ALL*)                         (<https://www.digitalocean.com/community/tutorials/how-to-edit-the-sudoers-file-on-ubuntu-and-centos>)
 * You must have created a ssh key and use ssh-copy-id locally on the IP of the device (not localhost)
 * Disable SELinux (a reboot is required after)